 When it does happen (and let’s be honest, we have all had an accidental injury), the ensuing medical bills can be costly.
 A trip to the ER alone costs your insurance thousands.
-And, if you are in the deductible stage of your health insurance, you are paying for the entire bill.
+Additionally, if you are in the deductible stage of your health insurance, you are paying the entire medical bill.

-So, for an individual, most accident insurance premiums cost between $20 and $30 per month, depending on the plan.
+So, what does accident insurance cost?
+For an individual, most accident insurance premiums cost between $20 and $30 per month, depending on the plan.

 Want to see the best personal accident insurance policies we like?
 Go ahead.
 We break it all down for you and did the dirt work so you would not have to.